adg18/FIRE273-2019/ASN2.md

 The sequence name line always starts with the `>` character.

 Q5) How many transcripts are in each version of the cDNA sequence files?
+(Hint: if you use the `>` symbol in a command line and you want to mean it is a text character, you should put it in quote `">"`, otherwise it will be used as a special character like the `|`.)

 ### The purpose of the reference transcript files